-Colonial expects restart of gasoline line on Wednesday after leak
+Colonial says gasoline line safely restarted after leak

 The outage led to a record drop in inventories in the East Coast and sent Gulf Coast gasoline stockpiles soaring to record highs.

 The company built a section of pipe to bypass the damaged portion, in order to restart operations quickly.
-The U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration (PHMSA) approved the operation of the bypass as a temporary measure to restore service, late Tuesday.
+The U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration, or PHMSA, approved the operation of the bypass as a temporary measure to restore service, late on Tuesday.

-That approval, however, does not affect the terms of the Corrective Action Order PHMSA issued on Sept.
+That approval does not affect the terms of the Corrective Action Order PHMSA issued on Sept.
 16.

 Colonial said it successfully tested and completed the connection of the bypass segment to the main line on Wednesday morning.

-After the line is restarted, Colonial will work with federal, state and local officials to remove the damaged segment of the original line and also try to determine the cause of the leak.
+After the line is restarted, Colonial will work with federal, state and local officials to remove the damaged segment of the original line and try to determine the cause of the leak.
 It was discovered on Sept.
 9 by a mining inspector who smelled a fuel odor.

-(Reporting by Devika Krishna Kumar in New York; Editing by Chris Reese)
+Reporting by Devika Krishna Kumar in New York and Vijaykumar Vedala in Bengaluru; Editing by Chris Reese and Peter Cooney